-Each review of the SEND support plan will be made by the home school with support and input from KHNES, the views of the pupil, parents and class/subject teachers and the assessment information from teachers which will show whether appropriate progress is being made.
+Each review of the SEND support plan will be made by the home school with support and input from TRS, the views of the pupil, parents and class/subject teachers and the assessment information from teachers which will show whether appropriate progress is being made.

-The SEN Code of Practice (2014, 6.17) describes inappropriate progress as thus:
+The SEN Code of Practice (2014, 6.17) describes inappropriate progress thus:

-- 'Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between rate of progress - Widens the attainment gap'
+- Is significantly slower than that of their peers starting from the same baseline - · Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between rate of progress - Widens the attainment gap the designated pathway.
+The final decision on when a pupil returns to their mainstream school is made in conjunction with external medical/mental health professionals, the home school and the parents.
+All parties meet and arrange the reintegration process.
+TRS support the pupil by providing the reintegration teaching assistants and a graduated timetable which transitions between TRS and the home school.
+At each step a dialogue is held between all parties in order to ensure a successful transition.

-For pupils with an EHCP there will be an annual review of the provision made for the child, with the home school and KHNES hub manager relevant to the pupil, which will enable an evaluation of the effectiveness of the special provision.
+For pupils with an EHCP there will be an annual review of the provision made for the child, with the home school and TRS inclusion manager relevant to the pupil, which will enable an evaluation of the effectiveness of the special provision.
 Pupils with an EHCP naming a specialist provision should be integrated to the provision in a timely and supportive manner.

-Whilst with our service pupils are assessed by Leaven scores, improvement in attendance and well-being before a decision is made about the forward educational route.
+Whilst with our service pupils are assessed by SDQ scores and improvement in attendance and wellbeing before a decision is made about the forward educational route.
 Before attending the service all students are informed of the limited timescale of the service and a plan is made based around the ideal integration time frame.
-Due to the individualised nature of the service this may not always follow the designated pathway.
-The final decision on when a pupil returns to their mainstream school is made in conjunction with external medical/mental health professionals, the home school and the parents.
-All parties meet and arrange the reintegration process KHNES support the pupil by providing the reintegration teaching assistants, a graduated timetable which transitions between KHNES and the home school.
-At each step a dialogue is held between all parties in order to ensure a successful transition.
+Due to the individualised nature of the service this may not always follow

 During our Quality Assurance (QA) process data is collected based on the pupil's time within the service and how many students have transitioned during each term.
-This data is used to measure the effectiveness of the service in the various hubs and provide discussion points for the services pupils review meetings.
+This data is used to measure the effectiveness of the service in the various hubs and provide discussion points for the service's pupil review meetings.

-5.6b the service's arrangements for assessing and reviewing the progress of pupils with SEND progress meetings to track pupil's academic and social progress.
-Using these it will be possible to see if pupils are increasing their level of skills in key areas.
+5.6b the service's arrangements for assessing and reviewing the progress of pupils with SEND

 Every pupil in the service has their progress tracked six times per year.
-In addition to this, pupils with SEND may have more frequent assessments of reading age, spelling age etc. We have regular pupil
+In addition to this, pupils with SEND may have more frequent assessments of reading age, spelling age etc. We have regular pupil progress meetings to track pupils' academic and social progress.
+Using these it will be possible to see if pupils are increasing their level of skills in key areas.